bakercp/ofxAddon/.github/ISSUE_TEMPLATE.md

-Your issue may already be reported!
+# New Issue Guidelines

-Please search on the [Issue Tracker](../) before creating one.
+_Your issue may already be reported!
+Please search on the [Issue Tracker](../) before creating one._

 ## Expected Behavior
 <!--- If you're describing a bug, tell us what should happen -->